ameseee/kwk-curriculum-site/web-app/lessons/intro-css/index.md

 <div class="try-it">
   <h2>Turn & Talk</h2>
   <p>Looking at the HTML and CSS above, what color do you predict each paragraph will appear?</p>
-  <p>Based on what you know about the syntax for rules for classes, what do you think the syntax for ids is?</p>
+  <p>Based on what you know about the syntax for rules for classes, what do you think the syntax for IDs is?</p>
 </div>

 ## Borders